Writer of Children’s Book

 I for one was convinced for years that to write an Indian immigrant daughter novel, it would have to be literary, sweeping, sad, and have lots of references to monsoons and mangoes.
 (Not that I have anything against monsoons or mangoes!)
 But this idea, that my writing had to be a certain way, almost stopped me from writing at all.
 I became convinced that because I didn’t have a sad story about oppressive parents or cultural conflict to tell, that maybe I didn’t deserve to tell my story at all!
 I think that’s a demand that a lot of writers of colour—at least in the U.S.—face, a kind of voyeuristic demand that we perform our pain for others.
 It wasn’t until I could name this demand, understand where it was coming from, and reject it, that I could permit myself to find my fictional voice.

 So I would say to other writers, don’t listen to others who say you should write in x or y way.
 Write your truth.
 Even when it’s scary.
 For me, writing for young people, celebrating joy in my writing, writing with humor – this was at first scary.
 I thought as a serious physician or academic, I couldn’t, shouldn’t, daren’t write like this.
 But it wasn’t until I permitted myself not to care about such external expectations that I found my voice.
 What I hope for other writers is that they can do the same.
-There’s no better joy than discovering your own true writer’s voice—it’s like looking all over the world for yourself, and then realizing that you were right there, in the center of your heart, all the while.
+There’s no better joy than discovering your own true writer’s voice—it’s like looking all over the world for yourself, and then realizing that you were right there, in the centre of your heart, all the while.